 I see that everything combines together to make and remake itself.

-Each thing that the artisan crafts returns again to its root.
+Each thing that the artisan crafts returns again to its basis.

-I say to return to the root be tranquil.
+I say to return to the basis be still.
 Truly, I say that this is to return to life.

 I say that the return to life is the commonalty.
 I say that the knowledge of the commonalty is illumination.